2019 Challenge Trophy

+The 2019 Canada Soccer National Championships (officially the Toyota National Championships for sponsorship reasons) was the 97th staging of Canada Soccer's amateur football club competition.
+Central City Breakers FC won the Challenge Trophy after they beat Ottawa St. Anthony SC in the Canadian Final at King George V Park in St. John's on 14 October 2019.

-Central City Breakers FC won the tournament on their debut, defeating Ottawa St. Anthony SC 2–0 in the final.
+Central City Breakers FC won the tournament on their debut, defeating Ottawa St. Anthony SC 2–0 in the Canadian Final.

+Ten teams qualified to the final week of the 2019 National Championships in St. John's.
+Each team played four group matches before the medal and ranking matches on the last day.

+On the road to the National Championships, Central City Breakers FC beat Rino's FC Tigers Vancouver in the 2019 BC Province Cup Final.

 Teams

 Each of Canada Soccer's thirteen provincial and territorial associations can send one representative to the Challenge Trophy, with teams generally qualifying through a regional preliminary series such as an open cup or league competition.

 For the 2019 tournament, nine provinces and one territory confirmed their participation.